 • Whistling sounds

-Even a single missing tooth, especially in the front, can impact your confidence when speaking.
+Even a single missing tooth—especially in the front—can affect your confidence when speaking.

 6. Facial Changes and Premature Aging